Ask us about our 'Pay at the End' options

 • If there are children involved, keeping focussed on their needs and welfare

-Dispute resolution and negotiation can take multiple forms, depending on your needs.
+Family dispute resolution and separation negotiations can take multiple forms, depending on the needs of both parties as well as their families.
 If face-to-face negotiation is impossible or unproductive there are other means such as communicating via letters, or negotiating in separate rooms (shuttle mediation).
-Additionally, allowances can be made for involving children in the process if this is necessary.
+Additionally, allowances can be made for involving children in the process if this is deemed to be necessary.